-I. INTRODUCTION
+1. INTRODUCTION

 The discovery of dynamical chaos is one of the main achievements in the modern science.
 At the aftermath, various phenomena in natural sciences and engineering have obtained an adequate mathematical description within the framework of differential equations.
 From the mathematical point of view, dynamical chaos is commonly associated with the notion of a strange attractor-an attractive limit set with the complicated structure of orbit behavior.
-This term was introduced by Ruelle and Takens in 19711 in the sense where the word strange means the limit set has a fractal structure.